pyyupsk/personal-website/README.md

     npm run start
     ```

-## 🔧 Technologies

--   `Next.js` A powerful framework for React that provides server-side rendering and static site generation capabilities.
--   `Clerk` Handles user authentication and management with ease, ensuring a secure login experience.
--   `Prisma ORM` Simplifies database operations and provides type-safe queries for a smooth development experience.
--   `NeonDB` A scalable and flexible database solution that integrates seamlessly with Prisma ORM.
--   `Tailwind CSS` A utility-first CSS framework that allows you to design directly in your markup with responsive, mobile-first styling.
--   `TypeScript` Enhances JavaScript with static types, helping catch errors early and improving code quality.

 ## 📝 License

 This project is licensed under the [MIT License](LICENSE).
 See the LICENSE file for details.